jorgemarcondes/job-example-test/README.md

 # Domains
 ## Company
     Attributes: identity, name, address
+ - A company can be favorite by an Employee, this will affect get jobs list.

 ## Employee
     Attributes: identity, name, dob, address
+ - An employee will be **frozen** by system, when **NO_SHOW** to some job, for 15 days.
+(Will be blocked to request new jobs)
+ - Can request POSTED, VIEWED and REQUESTED jobs, following this order, and most nearby to start

 ## Job
     Attributes: title, description, start, end, price